1870: Emma Albani becomes Canada’s first singing superstar.

 2010: A supergroup of Canadian singers, as Young Artists for Haiti, record a reworking of K’naan’s ”Wavin’ Flag” for earthquake relief.

-2012: Carly Rae Jepsen tops the singles charts around the world with “Call Me Maybe” which becomes the best-selling domestic Canadian single in history.
+2012: Carly Rae Jepsen’s “Call Me Maybe” is the best-selling single of the year worldwide and the best-selling domestic Canadian single in history.